cacpmw/nodecmd/README.md

 # NodeJS CMD
-This project is a forever going app that gathers utilities from my daily activities.
-It is meant to run on terminal.
+This is meant to automate daily chores via CMD using nodejs.

+## Current Features:

+1. Extract lines from a .csv file and dump to a new .csv file.

 ## Setup

 1. Clone repository
 1. `yarn install`
-1. `yarn dev -i=someWord -i=someOtherWord --path '../../uploads/model.csv'`
+1. `yarn dev -i=someWord -i=someOtherWord --file 'myfile.csv'`

 ## Build
-When building a folder `dist` will be created in the root of the project.
+Upon build, a folder `dist` will be created in the root of the project.

 Run:
 `yarn tsc`